-- Twice recitation provides the opportunity for you to ask questions, work problems, and prepare for the laboratory exercise that you will do in the following week.
-You will also review lecture topics, as time allows. - Recitation sessions are held 10 minutes after the conclusion of lecture according to the schedule at the end of this syllabus.
-The preferred method for attending lectures is synchronous attendance -- you attend lectures as they are broadcast live, with the opportunity to post questions in chat or ask questions via audio/video. - Recitations will be recorded on Teams.
+- A recitation session for 45 minutes will be held twice a week.
+The timing for the recitation will be announced at least a day in advance - Recitations will be recorded on Teams.
 If you cannot attend the recitation synchronously, you may watch the recitation video recordings.
-You will not be penalized for choosing to watch the recording instead of attending recitation synchronously. - Note that it is not your instructor's responsibility to provide you with answers to homework, prelab, or post-lab problems.
+You will not be penalized for choosing to watch the recording instead of attending recitation synchronously. - Note that it is not your instructor's responsibility to provide you with answers to homework problems.
 Rather, they are expected to guide you to the correct solutions, help you identify mistakes, and add details to help you further understand concepts.